tomck/azure-vhd-utils/README.md

 The blocks containing data will be uploaded as chunks of 2 MB pages.
 Consecutive blocks will be merged to create 2 MB pages if the block size of disk is less than 2 MB.
 If the block size is greater than 2 MB, tool will split them as 2 MB pages.

+With page blob, we can upload multiple pages in parallel to decrease upload time.
+The command accepts the number of concurrent goroutines to use for upload through parallelism parameter.
+If the parallelism parameter is not proivded then it default to 8 * number_of_cpus.

 ### Inspect local VHD